-There is so much to do in this country, from visiting amazing landmarks to heading out in Dublin City to sample the nightlife.
+There is so much to do in this country, from visiting amazing landmarks to heading out to Dublin City to sample the nightlife.
 The range of activities truly is astounding, leaving any tourist spoiled for choice.
-Whatever you are into, Irleand has something for everyone.
+Whatever you are into, Ireland has something for everyone.
 There truly is no country like it.

 - Discover Ireland

 Plan your holiday in Ireland - accommodation, attractions, visit destinations from Dublin to Donegal.

 - Dublin Tourism - Official Information Dublin Hotels and Car Hire

 The official Dublin Tourism website offering information on tours, maps, travel, accommodation, and on-line booking for Dublin, Ireland.

 - Dublinia - Viking & Medieval Dublin - History Exhibitions Dublin